Target level of study

 Presentation

-The Energy Master's program at the University of Montpellier is a multi-disciplinary program that opened in 2011, with 2 initial training courses and one sandwich course.
+The Master's degree in Energy at the University of Montpellier is a multidisciplinary program launched in 2011, offering two tracks for initial training and one track for work-study programs.

-7 departments of the Faculty of Science participate in this training, which is articulated around 4 pillars:
+Seven departments of the Faculty of Science participate in this program, which is structured around four pillars:

 - Network management